Azure/azure-powershell/src/SecurityInsights/examples/New-AzSentinelPropertyChangedConditionPropertiesObject.md

 ConditionType               : PropertyChanged
 ```

-This command creates an automation rule condition object for automation rule
+This command creates an automation rule condition object for automation rule.